Filter Options

 How does chimp trekking compare with gorilla trekking?

 “The two experiences are more different than you might think.
-Gorillas seldom climb high in trees or move long distances, which means they are generally easier to locate than chimpanzees, and good sightings are almost guaranteed.
-By contrast, chimps spend most of their time racing restlessly along the forest floor or foraging in the high canopy, which often makes them more difficult to find and/or to view clearly through the foliage.
+Gorillas seldom climb high in trees or move long distances, which means they are generally easier to locate, and good sightings are almost guaranteed.
+By contrast, chimps spend most of their time racing restlessly along the forest floor or foraging in the high canopy.
+This often makes them more difficult to find and/or to view clearly through the foliage.
 On a positive note, my experience is that even the most frustrating of trekking excursions generally results in at least one excellent close-up view of chimps on the forest floor.
 Also, chimp trekking is far cheaper than gorilla trekking, and the terrain is less challenging than the steep, high-altitude habitats favored by Uganda’s gorillas.”

 1

-How does Kibale compare with other chimp trekking destinations in Uganda?
+How does Kibale National Park compare with other chimp trekking destinations in Uganda?

-“In most respects, Kibale is the best place in Uganda for chimp watching.
-It has the highest hit rate of any of the country’s chimp trekking destinations.
+“In most respects, Kibale National Park is the best place in Uganda for chimp watching.
+It has the highest success rate of the country’s chimp trekking destinations.
 Also, because the community visited by tourists has been habituated since the 1990s, the chimps are now very relaxed in the presence of human visitors.
 This means that when they do settle down, you will often enjoy extended close-up encounters of grooming and other interaction.
 Two ways in which Kibale compares unfavorably to other chimp trekking destinations in Uganda is that it is relatively expensive and can be quite crowded when several tour groups are in the area.
-For a more affordable chimp encounter, try Kalinzu Forest Reserve, which borders Queen Elizabeth National Park and offers trekking excursions run by the local community.
+Uganda’s most affordable chimp trekking experience is at Kyambura Gorge in Queen Elizabeth National Park.
+Also near Queen Elizabeth NP, the relatively little visited Kalinzu Forest Reserve offers medium-priced trekking excursions run by the local community.
 Another good off-the-beaten-track option is Budongo Forest, which is easily visited on the way to Murchison Falls National Park.
-Both Kalinzu and Budongo have a high success rate, though they are not quite as reliable as Kibale.”
+Kyambura, Kalinzu and Budongo all have a high success rate for seeing chimps, though they are not quite as reliable as Kibale.”

 2

-“Typically, you’ll spend up to three hours on the move, first looking for the chimps, then moving with them, so you need to be fit enough to manage that sort of time on your feet easily.
+“Typically, you’ll spend up to three hours on the move.
+First you’ll be looking for the chimps, and then you’ll be moving with them, so you need to be fit enough to manage that sort of time on your feet easily.
 If you’re not, then it would be a good idea to do a bit of light training before your trip.
-That said, Kibale is relatively flat, you’ll spend most of your time on clear trails, and some trekking excursions turn out to be a great deal less demanding than others, depending on how quickly the chimps are located.
-The fitter and more agile you are, the more easily you will cope if you find yourself chasing the chimps into the tangled jungle undergrowth.”
+That said, Kibale is relatively flat and you’ll spend most of your time on clear trails.
+Also, some trekking excursions turn out to be a lot less demanding than others, depending on how quickly the chimps are located.
+But the fitter and more agile you are, the more easily you will cope if you find yourself chasing chimps into the tangled jungle undergrowth.”

 3